-^aAll full-time students must pay this premium for mandatory full year health/dental coverage in September.
-Students providing proof of equivalent alternate health and/or dental benefits to the Students' Association Office by September 29, 2017 will be refunded this amount by the benefits company.
+[&]quot;All full-time students must pay this premium for mandatory full year health/dental coverage in September.
+Students providing proof of equivalent alternate health and/or dental benefits to the insurance provider, Student Care, at http://studentcare.ca/rte/en/AlbertaCollegeofArtDesignACADSA ChangeofCoverage OptOuts by Friday, September 21, 2018.
 NOTE: Alberta Health Care is not considered equivalent coverage.
-See the Students' Association for opt out conditions/deadlines, coverage for family and/or dependents, coverage for part time students and coverage for students starting in January.
-The opt-in deadline for students starting their studies in January is Friday, January 24, 2018.
+See the Students' Association with any questions about coverage including coverage for family and/or dependents, coverage for part time students and coverage for students starting in January.
+The opt-in deadline for students starting their studies in January is Wednesday, January 23, 2019.